 Talent Requirements for Application

 The Bachelor of Arts with a Major in Music is a 120-hour degree that is designed for students who wish to pursue a music degree with curricular flexibility to complete coursework in secondary and complementary areas of study.
 The BA in Music requires students to select a specific area of study, called an “option.”
-The goals of the Music Technology option include:
+The composition option consists of advanced music courses such as:

 Opportunities include the New Opera Initiative which focuses on new work by students and visiting composers, the 21st Century Piano Commission Award which pairs student composers and pianists and presents annual concerts at Krannert Center for the Performing Arts, the Illinois Modern Ensemble, and many more.